Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

 title: Create a condition function
 weight: 20
 ---
 Create a file `condition.js` for the condition part of the rule.
+The condition part of the rule finds the owner of a  house when the agent is notified that the front door has opened.
+Before sending an alert to the home owner, the agent checks that the house is unoccupied.

 Complete these steps: